 Next Steps

-The Environmental Assessment study report will be posted on the project webpage for a 30-day public comment period.
-Once approved, the recommended solutions will be included in the City’s Stream Restoration and Erosion Control Program and implementation will be prioritized across all GSMPs City-wide.
+The Master Plan report has been posted for a 30-day public review period, following which, the recommended solutions will be included in the City’s stream restoration and erosion control program.
+Implementation will be prioritized across all GSMPs City-wide.

 The public will be notified prior to any construction occurring.